 In its yearly rankings, College Factual analyzes over 2,000 colleges and universities to determine which ones are the best in a variety of categories, such as overall value, quality, diversity, which schools are the best for each major, and much more.

-AIMM was not ranked in College Factual's Best Overall Colleges report this year.
-This may be because not enough data was available.
+AIMM was not ranked in College Factual's 2023 Best Overall Colleges report.
+This could be for a number of reasons, including lack of data.